 - A party has severe guilt;

-- One or both parties fail to fully understand the meaning and consequences of the terms in the settlement agreement (Judgment);
+- One or both parties fail to fully understand the meaning and consequences of the specific terms in the divorce agreement (Judgment);

 - One or both parties have a lack of understanding of their rights under the law; and/or

 It is accurate to say that often one party receives a significantly better result in divorce mediation than would have occurred if the matter had been resolved with each side being represented by a divorce lawyer.
 If one side receives a significantly better result than a 50/50 settlement, then the other side, necessarily, receives a significantly worse result than he or she would have received had he or she been consulting with a divorce lawyer.